OlenaBugaiova/datascience-and-ai-self-learning/README.md

 These steps helped me to organize my self-learning journey:
 * I asked myself:
-  * What drives me?, - and from curiosity, inspiration, motivation and obstacles this time the answer was: "Curiosity, inspiration and motivation"
+  * What drives me?, - and from curiosity, inspiration, motivation and obstacles this time the answer was: Curiosity, inspiration and motivation
   * What keeps me inspired? - Research, science, high-quality courses, like-minded people, applying AI and Data Science to the real-life problems, business understanding, 'playing' with the data, visualizing, retrieving insights, learning about the world, understanding the concept/idea, successfully applying my mathematical skills
 * I respected my time; explained to friends and relatives my purpose; I found my rhythm and kept a balance of study and the rest
 * I planned my expenses and wrote them down into my notes to be aware.
 I applied and received financial aid for the courses and tickets to conferences when I couldn't attend otherwise